umegaya/naquid/README.md

 - [ ] conn: handle connectivity change (if not handled)
 - [ ] conn: try to use let's encrypt cert (with corresponding host name) by default
 - [ ] stream: consider the way that can access sid/ctx/name of client stream (now cannot during reconnection wait)
+- [ ] API: use direct pointer to access conn/stream
 - [ ] API: reduce error code (can use app-defined error code almost anywhere)
 - [ ] API: more API to thread safe
 - [ ] API: delegate chromium log output to our callback (now LogMessage output logs by itself)